x86dev/docker-pydio/README.md

 ## Usage

     docker run -it -d -p 80:80 -p 443:443 kdelfour/pydio-docker

+    docker run -it -p 80:80 -p 443:443 PYDIO_WITH_  /bin/bash

 You can add a shared directory as a volume directory with the argument *-v /your-path/files/:/pydio-data/files/ -v /your-path/personal/:/pydio-data/personal/* like this :

     docker run -it -d -p 80:80 -p 443:443 -v /your-path/files/:/pydio-data/files/ -v /your-path/personal/:/pydio-data/personal/ kdelfour/pydio-docker

 A mysql server with a database is ready, you can use it with this parameters :

   - url : localhost
   - database name : pydio
   - user name : pydio
   - user password : pydio

 ## Build and run with custom config directory

 Get the latest version from github